wadmp/wadmp.github.io/src/gen3/docs/adding devices/install-client-app/README.md

 ## Install/Upgrade a WebAccess/DMP client app

-If you want to migrate your device from 2.x.x instance, you need to upgrade Router App to 3.x.x version via 2.x.x WebAccess/DMP Instance - go to [Migration from 2.x.x to 3.x.x Instance](https://docs.wadmp.com/gen3/explanations/Migration%20from%202.x.x%20to%203.x.x%20instance/#step-1-export-data-from-2-x-x-instance). <!--  need to check the link after I finish splitting all the sections to edit the internal links. -->
+If you want to migrate your device from 2.x.x instance, you need to upgrade Router App to 3.x.x version via 2.x.x WebAccess/DMP Instance - go to [Migration from 2.x.x to 3.x.x Instance](https://docs.wadmp.com/gen3/docs/Migration%20from%202.x.x%20to%203.x.x%20instance/steps). <!-- new link -->

 If you do not have WebAccess/DMP Router App client installed, or you are not sure if you have client installed, follow these steps: